STATE оf Minnesota, Respondent, v. Roger Sipe CALDWELL, Appellant, and Roger Sipe CALDWELL, Petitioner, Appellant, v. STATE of Minnesota, Respondent.

 Immediately after the verdict was returned, appellant moved for a mistrial, contending that because the jury may consider whether the defendant is guilty or not guilty but not whether he is innocent, the verdict form erroneously stated the law.
 The State contends that appellant waived his right to challenge the verdict form on appeal because his counsel failed to examine it before it was given to the jury.

-In Brouillette, we upheld the defendant's conviction in part because it was apparent that the jury was not misled regarding the proper presumption of innocence.
-Since the court had on two occasions correctly instructed the jury on the State's burden of proof and the presumption of innocence, we concluded that the instructions, taken as a whole, were insufficiently defective to justify reversal.
+In Brouillette, we upheld the defendant‘s conviction in part because it was apparent that the jury was not misled regarding the proper presumption of innocence.
+Since the court had on two occasions correctly instructed the jury on the State‘s burden of proof and the presumption of innocence, we concluded that the instructions, taken as a whole, were insufficiently defective to justify reversal.
 In the instant case, on the morning after receiving the instructions, the jury requested a rereading of the rules on circumstantial evidence.
-The court re-read the rules, and added the following remark:
+The court reread the rules, and added the following remark:

 All that the defendant has to do, is bring into your minds such a condition that when you consider all the evidence you are not able to say that he is guilty beyond a reasonable doubt; he doesn‘t have to prove his innocence.
 The State must prove him guilty by proof beyond a reasonable doubt.

-Read as a whole, all of the court's instructions to the jury might have been sufficient to impress upon them the proper burden of proof and presumption of innocence.
-We *592 do not decide whether the use of the incorrect verdict form, which is unquestionably a misstatement of the law, would have been sufficient by itself to warrant a reversal of appellant's conviction; however, the cumulative effect of this instruction, the misidentified fingerprint, and the prosecutor's improper remarks, was to cause undue prejudice to appellant.
+Read as a whole, all of the court‘s instructions to the jury might have been sufficient to impress upon them the proper burden of proof and presumption of innocence.
+We

-5. Appellant's objection to the in-court identification of appellant as the purchaser of the garment bag at the Host Gift Shop on the grounds of the witnesses' pre-trial exposure to media photographs of appellant is without merit.
+5. Appellant‘s objection to the in-court identification of appellant as the purchaser of the garment bag at the Host Gift Shop on the grounds of the witnesses’ pretrial exposure to media photographs of appellant is without merit.
 Appellant states that the witnesses could not have clearly observed the man in the store.
 However, one of them saw him at close range while he was the only customer in the store.
-More important is the fact that the accuracy of the witnesses' identification and the likelihood that they were influenced by pre-trial publicity are matters going to the weight to be given the identification, rather than to its admissibility.
+More important is the fact that the accuracy of the witnesses’ identification and the likelihood that they were influenced by pretrial publicity are matters going to the weight to be given the identification, rather than to its admissibility.
 See State v.
 Senske, 291 Minn.
 228, 230, 190 N.W.2d 658, 660 (1971).
-The jury was in a position to consider the credibility of the witnesses and to hear defense counsel challenge the accuracy of the identification during cross-examination, and was aware that the witnesses had previously seen appellant's photograph in the newspaper.
+The jury was in a position to consider the credibility of the witnesses and to hear defense counsel challenge the accuracy of the identification during cross-examination, and was aware that the witnesses had previously seen appellant‘s photograph in the newspaper.
 Consequently, we hold that the identification was not unduly prejudicial.

-6. We need not decide whether the evidence presented at trial was sufficient to sustain appellant's conviction, since we have ordered a new trial on other grounds; however, we note that on the basis of the evidence as it was presented at appellant's trial, the jury, acting in accordance with the presumption of innocence and proof beyond a reasonable doubt, could have reasonably concluded that appellant was guilty as charged.
+6. We need not decide whether the evidence presented at trial was sufficient to sustain appellant‘s conviction, since we have ordered a new trial on other grounds; however, we note that on the basis of the evidence as it was presented at appellant‘s trial, the jury, acting in accordance with the presumption of innocence and proof beyond a reasonable dоubt, could have reasonably concluded that appellant was guilty as charged.
 See State v.
 Merrill, 274 N.W.2d 99, 111 (Minn.1978).
 The problem is that certain material evidence later proved to be false.
-Our decision that appellant should receive a new trial is based not on a conclusion that the State's evidence as the jury heard it was insufficient to sustain the verdict, but on the fact that the jury heard false testimony of a highly incriminating nature.
+Our decision that appellant should receive a new trial is based not on a conclusion that the State‘s evidence as the jury heard it was insufficient to sustain the verdict, but on the fact that the jury heard false testimony of a highly incriminating nature.
 As a result, he did not receive a fair trial.
 In State v.
 Reardon, 245 Minn.
-509, 73 N.W.2d 192 (1955), we remarked that there was "cogent evidence to support the verdict; and it may be expected that on a second trial the result would be the same.
-But to allow factually strong cases to erode such a basic right is to deny the existence of the right."
-Id. at 514, 73 N.W.2d at 195.
-It may well be that when the appellant presents these new matters to a jury, the State's evidence will still prove sufficient to convict him, but we believe that to allow a conviction to be based even in part upon such manifestly inaccurate and prejudicial testimony as the fingerprint identification would be a serious injustice.
+509, 514, 73 N.W.2d 192, 195 (1955), we remarked that there was “cogent evidence to support the verdict; and it may be expected that on a second trial the result would be the same.
+But to allow factually strong cases to erode such a basic right is to deny the existence of the right.”
+Id.
+It may well be that when the appellant presents these new matters to a jury, the State‘s evidence will still prove sufficient to convict him, but we believe that to allow a conviction to be based even in part upon such manifestly inaccurate and prejudicial testimony as the fingerprint identification would be a serious injustice.

 Reversed and remanded.